 Switch Your DNS

-Sunbelt Softwares ClearCloud is one such option, while another good choice is OpenDNS, which adds a content filtering feature to boot.
-Both services are free (though OpenDNS does offer several paid upgrade versions for home and business users) and getting them set up is as easy as a making a quick adjustment to a routers (or PCs) DNS configuration.
-ClearClouds DNS server address is 184.108.40.206, while OpenDNS uses 220.127.116.11 and 18.104.22.168.
+Sunbelt Software’s ClearCloud is one such option, while another good choice is OpenDNS, which adds a content filtering feature to boot.
+Both services are free (though OpenDNS does offer several paid upgrade versions for home and business users) and getting them set up is as easy as a making a quick adjustment to a router’s (or PC’s) DNS configuration.
+ClearCloud’s DNS server address is 188.8.131.52, while OpenDNS uses 184.108.40.206 and 220.127.116.11.

 Joseph Moran is a veteran technology writer and co-author of Getting StartED with Windows 7 from Friends of Ed.